 James River Oysters- orJR’s

-In the times of the Colonies this area thrived with a large number of oysters.
+In the times of the Colonies, NOTE this area thrived with a large number of oysters.
 The area’s oyster is coming back although not to the levels noticed during the “Old Days”.

 Oysters On The Grill